abizerjafferjee/legal_research_engine/README.md

-# legalx
+# vc_legal
-A legal research engine for Canadian Case Law
+A legal research engine powered by Watson